killergerbah/asbplayer/README.md

 # asbplayer

-A browser-based media player intended to assist subtitle sentence mining.
+A browser-based media player for subtitle sentence mining.

-- Can sync subtitle files with HTML5 video elements as long as the Chrome [extension](https://github.com/killergerbah/asbplayer/releases/latest) is installed.
+- Load subtitle files onto streaming video elements and create media-rich Anki flashcards using the Chrome [extension](https://github.com/killergerbah/asbplayer/releases/latest).
-- A best-effort is made to ensure that subtitles displayed in video elements are text-selectable and can be scanned by popup dictionary extensions like Yomi-chan.
+  Once subtitles are loaded, in general they are text-selectable and can be scanned by popup dictionary extensions like Yomi-chan.
-- Local media can be played in "condensed mode," skipping sections without subtitles.
-- Supports creation of audio/screenshot Anki flashcards from both streaming video and local media through AnkiConnect.
+- Create media-rich Anki flashcards from local media and subtitle files.
+- Even if you don't have subtitles, easily extract image and audio from local or streaming media for Anki flashcards.

 asbplayer is hosted at [https://killergerbah.github.io/asbplayer/](https://killergerbah.github.io/asbplayer/).

+If you've benefited from asbplayer please consider supporting my work by [buying me a coffee](https://github.com/sponsors/killergerbah?frequency=one-time).

 ## Usage
 The below information can also be found in asbplayer by clicking on the question mark button in the top right.